Guide

 Twins: structured identity, consistent voice

-A twin is built from a specific person's thinking.
-It knows:
+An Imora twin is built from a specific person's Imprint - a six-layer identity model that captures:

 • What that person values and how they make trade-offs